tandemdude/hikari-lightbulb/docs/source/changelogs/v2-changelog.rst

 - Module ``lightbulb.utils.parser`` has been moved up a level to ``lightbulb.parser``.

+- ``OptionsProxy`` will now raise an :obj:`AttributeError` when trying to access an option that does not exist.

 **Other Changes**

 - Slash commands now have full custom converter support.